oracle/olcut/README.md

 Log Formatter | There are two `java.util.logging log formatters` (`LabsLogFormatter` and `SimpleLabsLogFormatter` that have a nice single line logging output.
 They also have a static method that sets all the loggers to use the appropriate formatter, which makes integrating them simpler.
 LRA Cache | An extennsion of a LinkedHashMap that acts as a least recently accessed cache.
 Date Parser | The CDateParser can parse dates in almost 90 different formats that we've seen, returning a Java Date object without complaining.
 Getopt | Getopt is now deprecated.
 Use [Options Processing](README-Options.md) instead.
-This is still here if you need something small and stupid simple.
+This is still here if you need something small and simple.
 Mutable Primitive Objects | Mutable types for Double, Long, and Number for use in, for example, Maps when you don't want to unbox and rebox the true primitives with every update.
 Pair | It's a pair class.
 The fields are final and it has equals and hash code so you can use it as a key in a map or store it in a set.
 Having Pair here greatly reduces the number of other places you have a Pair class defined.
 Timers | `StopWatch` and `NanoWatch` provide handy timers, at millisecond or nanosecond granularity.